hildelbrandocorreasalcedo/hildelbrandocorreasalcedo/README.md

 </table>

 <h1 align="center"><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 40px> Profile 👨🏻‍💻</h1>
-<p>Freelance Full Stack Developer with 3 years of experience in the design and development of responsive web pages, mobile applications, desktop projects such as neural networks, among others.</p><br>
+<p>👨🏻‍💻 More than 3 years of experience as a Software Developer.
+I led as an engineer and Full Stack developer an information system for a university and a Colombian government website, performing requirements engineering, organizing with agile methodologies and implementing integration and deployment.
+As a FreeLancer, I have worked in many areas such as web, mobile, desktop, video game and artificial intelligence software development.</p><br>
-<p>Passionate about programming and creating dynamic web pages and applications, with a focus on visually attractive design.
-I enjoy incorporating styling, animations, and a vibrant color palette to bring each project to life.</p><br>
+<p>👨🏻‍💻 Passionate about programming and creating dynamic web pages and applications, with a focus on visually appealing design.
+I enjoy incorporating style, animations and a vibrant color palette to bring each project to life.</p><br>
-<p>In addition, I have experience in managing database management systems and am familiar with agile methodologies such as Scrum.
-I also stand out for my skills in communication with clients.
+<p>👨🏻‍💻 Additionally, I have experience in managing database management systems and am familiar with agile methodologies such as Scrum and XP.
+I also stand out for my skills in communicating with clients.
 </p>